Business Continuity with VMware Horizon

 A standard-sized Unified Access Gateway supports 2,000 Horizon sessions.

-For complete design guidance, see the Component Design: Unified Access Gateway Architecture section in VMware Workspace ONE and VMware Horizon Reference Architecture guide.**ii*
+For complete design guidance, see the Unified Access Gateway Architecture chapter of the VMware Workspace ONE and VMware Horizon Reference Architecture.**ii*

 When scaling for size and also to ensure availability, you deploy multiple server components such as the Connection Server and Unified Access Gateway, following the guidelines given above.
 It is strongly recommended that end users connect to these servers using a load-balanced virtual IP (VIP).
 This ensures that user load is evenly distributed across all available servers.
 Using a load balancer also facilitates greater flexibility by enabling IT administrators to perform maintenance, upgrades, and configuration changes while minimizing impact to users.